"a reflective and highly intelligent young man and a wonderful musician whom Bach would have appreciated."

 At the age of twenty, Isang Enders was appointed principal cello of the Dresden Staatskapelle, making him the youngest section leader in Germany.
 During his four years with the orchestra, he also co-founded the Gohrisch Shostakovich Festival alongside Tobias Niederschlag.

-He has most recently performed Unsuk Chin’s Cello Concerto in both Stavanger and Paris, and performed the Korean debut of Dutilleux’s Cello Concerto as well the Shostakovich Cello Concerto with the Seoul Philharmonic Orchestra.
+He has recently performed Unsuk Chin’s Cello Concerto in Tokyo, Sao Paolo, Stavanger and Paris, and performed the Korean debut of Dutilleux’s Cello Concerto as well as the Shostakovich Cello Concerto with the Seoul Philharmonic Orchestra.

 His highly-acclaimed and early recording of the Bach Cello Suites on Berlin Classics was a triumph.
 One critic describes him as a “reflective and highly intelligent young man”.
 Isang Enders is signed to Berlin Classics and SONY Music Entertainment and plays an instrument by Jean Baptiste Vuillaume (Paris, 1840).